-Diamond Valley aspires to be a vibrant and fiscally resilient community where natural beauty and modern charm coexist harmoniously.
+Diamond Valley is a vibrant and fiscally resilient community where natural beauty and modern charm coexist harmoniously.

-We envision a safe, friendly, and connected town that nurtures unity and pride among our residents, creating a healthy environment that supports active lifestyles and local businesses and offers a peaceful escape from the hustle and bustle.
+We are a safe, friendly, and connected town with a healthy environment that supports active lifestyles and local businesses.

-The town will continue to be a unique and attractive gathering place that respects its heritage and embraces an inclusive, welcoming environment for our families and neighbours.
+We respect our heritage and strive to create an inclusive, welcoming environment for our families and neighbours.